CrazyFlasher/domwires-as3/README.md

  * [as3-signals](https://github.com/robertpenner/as3-signals)

 or use SWCs in [dependencies](dependencies) folder (recommended for version compatibility).
-*Soon I'll try to manage to add, probably, Maven for dependencies stuff*
+*Soon I'll try to manage to add, probably, Maven for dependencies stuff.*

 ###Build whole CrazyFM framework
 To build whole framework and generate AsDocs for all modules ([core](core) and [extensions](extensions)) setup correct paths in